need4swede/wiki-go/data/documents/document.md

 - **Search that understands**: Instant offline search, semantic theme matching, and local-first AI for hard queries
 - **Neptune AI**: Zero-setup Pro intelligence across Neptune, currently powering natural-language search, Episode Finder, and title and person insights
 - **Seerr Integration**: Browse, request, and approve content without leaving the couch
-- **Pins**: Pin movies, shows, people, genres, or even specific moments during playback
+- **Pins**: Pin movies, shows, people, genres, or even specific moments during playback, then use the same bookmarks across devices
+- **iOS Widgets**: Put a Neptune Page, dynamic Section, or native Pin on the iPhone or iPad Home Screen and Lock Screen
+- **Compass Live Activity**: Reach one to eight configurable shortcuts from Dynamic Island, the iPhone Lock Screen, or Neptune's in-app palette
+- **Picture in Picture & Background Playback**: Keep video floating over other apps or continue audio with Lock Screen and Control Center controls
 - **Cloud Backup & Sync**: Preferences follow you across every device on your account
 - **Custom Themes**: Eight built-in themes with Adaptive and Dynamic modes, plus JSON import for your own designs
 - **Family Ready**: Per-profile everything, child accounts, and PIN-protected admin tools